LAPCoder/4U-Programming-language/README.md

 > More complete than C++

-The 4U will have many different functionalities (applications, games, websites, 2D, 3D, sound, image...)
+The 4U will have many functionalities (applications, games, websites, 2D, 3D, sound, image…).

 > More object than Java, more interpreted than Python